maxrodrigo/maxrodrigo.github.io/resume.md

 - Python
   - Data acquisition and analysis, multi-processing, High Performance.
   - Command-line applications development.
-  - Django, Flask, Pyramid, SQLAlchemy, Pewee
+  - Django, Flask, Falcon, SQLAlchemy, Jupyter.
 - PHP
   - Design and optimization for high traffic websites.
   - Zend / Symfony / Slim / Laravel

 ## Professional Experience

-__Senior Backend Engineer__
+__Cloud Architect / Backend Engineer__
 LoveToKnowMedia Spain - Yourdictionary.com
 <span class="date">(September 2017 - )</span>

-- Development of the new search engine using Elasticsearch.
-- Design of the development and QA team workflows.
+Python Backend Engineer and Cloud Architecture.
+Serverless applications, process automation, and team and product scalability.

+- Backend Development and Architecture
+  - Migrate a cross-product monolithic architecture to a serverless architecture over AWS.
+  - Deploy dozens of REST API endpoints with AWS Lambda and a variety of AWS services.
+  - Create a cross-product server side serverless A/B Testing.
+  - Test and benchmarking of deployments libraries as Zappa, Serverless, Chalice, etc.
+  - Setup and maintenance of AWS services.

+- Teams and processes restructuring
-- Design of development style guides and processes.
+- Design of style and contribution guides and collaboration processes.
-- Design and implementation the Continues Delivery process.
+- Design and implementation of Testing, C/D and C/I processes.
-- Redesign and development of the local development and testing environments.
+- Migration and centralization of the company code bases on GitHub.
-- Documentation of new processes, workflows and style guides.
+- Facilitate engineering processes for POs and Scrum masters.
+- Set a coding philosophy of clean coding, refactoring and peer reviews.
-- Custom tools for the development team.
-Automatic deployments, tagging, integration, cleanups, etc.
+- Custom tools for Automatic deployments, tagging, integration, cleanups, etc.

-- Implementation of A/B Testing.
-- Incremented page speed by 68%
-- Made deployment process with AWS in less than 26sec.
+- Others
   - Interviewing and recruitment for the engineering dept.
+  - Monitoring tools.
+  - Create personal and helped on Tech Teams OKRs.

 __Technical Lead__
 Searches